CiscoDevNet/stealthwatch-enterprise-sample-scripts/postman-samples/README.md

-# Stealthwatch Sample Scripts - Postman Samples
+# Stealthwatch API Sample Scripts - Postman Samples
 This repository contains sample Postman collections related to Cisco Stealthwatch Enterprise.
 It is available for use by the Cisco DevNet community through Code Exchange.
 For more information on the Stealthwatch Enterprise REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch